ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
+1. Why did the software developer go broke?
+Because he lost his domain in a bet!
-Because he tried to open too many windows.

-2. Why did the computer go to the doctor?
-Because it had a virus!

-3. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!
+2. I asked a cyber security expert if my password was strong enough.
+He said, "It's got to be at least eight characters long and include uppercase letters, numbers, and symbols."
+I replied, "Perfect, my password is 'password123'!"

+3. Why do programmers prefer iOS development over Android?
+Because on iOS, there are no Java exceptions!

-4. Why did the cybersecurity expert bring a ladder to work?
-Because they heard the system had a few bugs!
+4. Why did the computer catch a virus?
+Because it had a bad driver!

 [
-Tue Feb 13 01:07:17 UTC 2024
+Wed Feb 14 01:07:24 UTC 2024
  ]